 The DisabledGo website has a searchable directory of all kinds of facilities and services in the community, with details on whether they have been adapted to suit people with mobility problems or other disabilities.

 Shape Arts is a disability-led arts organisation which works to improve access to culture for disabled people by providing opportunities for disabled artists

 Euan's Guide features disabled access reviews from disabled people and their friends and families on accommodation, leisure facilities, restaurants and bars, tourist attractions and more .

 The Official London Theatre website provides information on theatre performances which are intended to be more accessible for people with disabilities, and especially those with sight and hearing impairments.

 The site also links to other organisations which can provide advice on accessible activities for people with disabilities.

 The Rough Guide to Accessible Britain provides a free guide to tourist attractions and activities around the country which are more accessible for people with disabilities.

-The National Trust have information about the accessibility arrangements at all of their attractions.
+The National Trust have information about the accessibility arrangements at all of their attractions and their concessions.

 Historic Scotland use an accessibility rating scheme for all of their attractions.